Cajun Firecracker Ranch Crackers

 They also make an appealing addition to a charcuterie board, along with tasty meats and cheeses.

-And for more Cajun-inspired recipes, check out 24 Mardi Gras Food Recipes
+And for more Cajun-inspired recipes, check out 24 Mardi Gras Food Recipes and 16 Best and Easy Shrimp Recipes from Southern Louisiana.

 The Ingredients In Cajun Firecracker Ranch Crackers